gadacz-aac/aac/docs/README.md

 ## Working with user settings
 So you want to add a new option to settings?
 What do we have today?
 We have it all: switches, sliders, or perhaps you fancy a dropdown?
 Whatever you've said I've got you covered.
 And if you're looking for something else, then I idk, but I bet you'll figure it out.
 I believe in you.
 Cheers!

-Now after this overaly long introduction and that those ungreatful bastards have left I'll show you how to add a new option in settings.
+Now after this overly long introduction and that those ungrateful bastards have left, I'll show you how to add a new option in settings.

 ```dart
   const PersistentSwitch(